-The Trustees have appointed an Audit Committee consisting of, namely, Messrs.
-Argiros, Cohen and Paré.
+The Trustees have appointed an Audit Committee of five members consisting of, namely, Messrs.
+Argiros, Cohen, Lagopoulos and Paré and Ms. Lempert.
 All of the members of the Committee are financially literate.
 The education and professional experience of each member of the Audit Committee relevant to the performance of his responsibilities on the Audit Committee is as follows: